megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 seller proposition address etc. For the money representation a standard Regular Box is used (Regular box is coin box), that box is provided by SDK.
 Besides new entities CarBox and CarSellOrder we also need to define a way for creating/destroying those new entities.
 For that purpose new transactions can be defined: transaction for creating new car, transaction which move CarBox to CarSellOrder, transaction which declares a car sale, i.e. moving CarSellOrder to the new CarBox.
-All created transactions are not put into the memory pool automatically, so a raw transaction in hex representation by creating a /transaction/sendTransaction API request.
+All created transactions are not put into the memory pool automatically, so a raw transaction in hex representation by added by creating a /transaction/sendTransaction API request.
 In summary we will add next car boxes and
 transactions:

 Entities: